dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \subsection{The Role of Nonparametric Regression Models}

-As noted in the last section, realistic analyses of discrimination must in many cases account for interaction effects between the covariates $X$ and the sensitive variable \emph{S}.
-Often, one must also consider nonlinear effects.
+As noted in the previous section, realistic analyses of discrimination often requires accounting for interaction effects between the covariates $X$ and the sensitive variable $S$.
+In many cases, it is also necessary to consider nonlinear effects.

-One may address nonlinearity via low-degree polynomial models, but modern computing power is such that a laptop computer can easily handle full nonparametric regression methods, even in fairly large datasets.
-In {\tt dsld}, we feature Random Forests (RFs) as our primary non-parametric approach \citep{hastie}.
+Nonlinearity may be addressed with low-degree polynomial models, but modern computing power allows nonparametric regression methods to be applied even on fairly large datasets using a laptop.
+In \texttt{dsld}, Random Forests (RF) and K-Nearest Neighbors (KNN) are featured as the primary nonparametric approaches \citep{hastie}.

 Note that the statistical term \textit{non-parametric regression models} corresponds in the computer science community with \textit{machine learning} (ML), though there is arguably a difference in interpretation, a running debate ever since statistician Leo Breiman's famous essay, ``Statistical Modeling: The Two Cultures,'' was published \citep{twocultures}.